samrickman/lft-bot-nhs/readme.md

 There is nothing in this code which infringes the GOV.UK [terms and conditions](https://www.gov.uk/help/terms-conditions).
 This is not a denial-of-service attack: it makes, at most, one request every five minutes.

 This code does not introduce, or attempt to introduce, viruses, trojans, worms, logic bombs or any other material that’s malicious or technologically harmful.
-It does not attempt gain unauthorised access to GOV.UK, the server on which it’s stored or any server, computer or database connected to it.
+It does not attempt to gain unauthorised access to GOV.UK, the server on which it’s stored or any server, computer or database connected to it.

 The NHS prevents Covid-19 tests being ordered more than once every 24 hours and this program does not circumvent, or attempt to circumvent, this limit.